 The initial vision began with a school to provide vocational skill training for the young people of Tanzania.
 It soon became evident that the students’ needs were greater than just learning new skills.
 How can these skills be marketed?
 Are there products that would be saleable?
 How can these products be manufactured?
 How will the income from such products be distributed?

-Mbuguni is a village where most citizens make less than one dollar a day.
+Mbuguni is a village where most citizens make less than three dollars a day.
 For education to make a difference in the students’ lives, learned skills must be converted into paying jobs or into products that can be sold.
 In addition, courses teaching basic business skills are also important.

 The current vocational school is just a point of beginning.
 There is much to do in the development of new curriculum which in turn will create additional physical needs for the school.
 These long term goals are demanding but we trust God to guide the process and help the young people utilize their new skills.
 The future is challenging, but the future is also very bright.